Estimation of Systemic Shortfall Risk Measure using Stochastic Algorithms: Appendix

-The intuition behind Lyapunov's direct method is a mathematical extension of a fundamental physical observation: if the total energy of a mechanical or electrical system is continuously dissipated, then the system must eventually settle down to an equilibrium point.
-The basic procedure of Lyapunov is to generate an \textit{energy-like} scalar function for the system and examine the time variation of that scalar function.
-This way, we may draw conclusions on the stability of differential equations without using the difficult stability definitions or requiring explicit knowledge of solutions.\\ The first property that need to be verified by this scalar function is \textit{positive definiteness}. \begin{Definition} A scalar continuous function $V(z)$ is said to be locally positive definite if $V(0)=0$ and in around $0$, we have, $z \neq 0 \Rightarrow V(z) > 0$.\\ If the above property holds over the whole state space, then $V(z)$ is said to be globally positive definite. \end{Definition} The above definition implies that the function $V$ has a unique minimum at the origin $0$.
-Actually, given any function having a unique minimum point in a certain ball, we can construct a locally positive definite function by simply adding a constant to that function.\\ Next, we define the \q{derivative of V} with respect to time along the system trajectory.
+The first property that need to be verified by a Lyapunov function is \textit{positive definiteness}. \begin{Definition} A scalar continuous function $V(z)$ is said to be locally positive definite if $V(0)=0$ and in around $0$, we have, $z \neq 0 \Rightarrow V(z) > 0$.\\ If the above property holds over the whole state space, then $V(z)$ is said to be globally positive definite. \end{Definition} The above definition implies that the function $V$ has a unique minimum at the origin $0$.
+Next, we define the \q{derivative of V} with respect to time along the system trajectory.
 Assuming that $V$ is differentiable, this derivative is defined as:

-\begin{Definition} Let $V$ be a positive definite function and continuously differentiable.
-If its time derivative along any state trajectory is negative semi-definite, i.e., then $V$ is said to be a Lyapunov function for the system. \end{Definition}
+\begin{Definition}[Lyapunov function] Let $V$ be a positive definite function and continuously differentiable.
+If its time derivative along any state trajectory is negative semi-definite, i.e., then $V$ is said to be a Lyapunov function for the system. \end{Definition} It is possible to draw conclusions on asymptotic stability, with the help of the invariant set theorems introduced by LaSalle.
+The central concept in these theorems is that of invariant set, a generalization of the concept of equilibrium point.